mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 ## Benchmarks

 We're going to need some benchmarks.
-I have made the repo with code I used for comparison public, it can be found here: https://github.com/mrkkrp/parsers-bench.
+I have made the repo with the code I used for comparison public, it can be found here: https://github.com/mrkkrp/parsers-bench.

 It contains 3 pairs of parsers: